Nitish-Kumar05/BlogSynth-AI-summarizer/README.md

 - ReactJS: A popular JavaScript library for building user interfaces.
 - Redux Toolkit: A set of tools for efficient Redux state management.
 - Vite: A fast build tool and development server.
-- Tailwind CSS: A utility-first CSS framework for building responsive designs.
+- Tailwind CSS: A utility-first CSS framework for building responsive design.

 ## Getting Started